thoanguyen2907/BT_XoayXe360_VanillaJS/README.md

+This Rotate 360 Car Project using Vanilla javascript and 360 degree rotate library.

+Features:

 Applied Vannila Javascripit to render color, wheels.
 Using 360 degree librabry to rotate car.
 Change color, wheels when choosing icons.